Actionable Entities Recognition Benchmark for Interactive Fiction: Data

-This paper presents a new dataset — Chekhov's Guns from Interactive Fiction (CGIF).
-The dataset includes 5550 locations with one or more CG in each of them and is based on 995 games.
-Its' total size is 1.5 megabytes.
-Every Chekhov's Gun in the text is labeled as shown in Figure \ref{fig:cor}.
-We publish the resulting CGIF dataset\footnote{Ommitted to preserve the anonymity of the review} with labeled CGs and suggest to it for CGR algorithms benchmarking.
+This paper presents a new benchmark — A Benchmark for Actionable Entities Recognition (BAER).
+The dataset includes 5550 locations with one or more AE in each of them and is based on 995 games.
+Its' total size is 1.2 megabytes.
+Every Actionable Entity in the text is labeled as shown in Figure \ref{fig:cor}.
+The nature of interactive fiction helps to distinguish AER from NER, since there could be several entities in a given location.
+However, only several of them are actionable and affect the storyline.
+We publish the resulting BAER dataset\footnote{https://github.com/altsoph/BAER} with labeled AEs and suggest it for AER algorithms benchmarking.

-The data consists of three different types of texts from interactive fiction games.
+The data consists of three different types of texts from interactive fiction games and is formatted similarly to the example given in Figure \ref{fig:cor}.
 The first part of the dataset is based on the Jericho introduced in \cite{hausknecht2020interactive}.
 It includes 57 interactive fiction games with lists of all locations and all actionable entities.
-One could assume that every actionable entity in these descriptions was regarded by the authors of the game as something that could help the player moving forward.
-Iteratively searching all such actionable entities in every location with a script we get a list of Chekhov's Guns.
+One could assume that the game's authors regarded every actionable entity in these descriptions as something that could help the player move forward in plot evolution.
+Iteratively searching all such actionable entities in every location with a script, we get a list of Actionable Entities.

 We have also collected 24 additional interactive fiction games that have published solutions and are not included in Jericho.
 For every game, we have created a script that can execute the commands described in the solution and controls the location where the command is executed.
 As an output of this script, we obtain a list of locations on the critical path that leads to the completion of the game.
 For every location, we also store a prefix of commands that leads the character to this particular location.
-Then we brute force the labels of CGs in the following manner.
-For every location, we reset the game and enter the prefix that brings us into this location.
+Then we brute force the labels of AEs in the following manner.
+For every location, we reset the game and entered the prefix that brings us into this location.
 We store the description of the location and start iterating over all objects in this description using the command \verb"examine" $<$\verb"obj"$>$'.
-If interaction with one of the entities gives a non-trivial reaction from the game we label this entity as a CG.
+If interaction with one of the entities gives a non-trivial reaction from the game, we label this entity as an AE.
+Most of IF have a standard response to inconsequential actions of the player.
+If the game's response is different, we assume that the entity is actionable.